Research title: The Future of Welfare in the Post-Work Smart City

-- First, it aims to demonstrate that quantitative indicators such as low unemployment rates do not adequately reflect the state of labour markets or the quality of jobs, demanding a qualitative methodology within a multidisciplinary approach.
+- I aim to demonstrate that quantitative indicators such as low unemployment rates do not adequately reflect the state of labour markets or the quality of jobs, demanding a qualitative methodology within a multidisciplinary approach.

-- Second, it seeks to learn from innovative urban policy initiatives which successfully reconcile flexible work arrangements and the digital economy with comprehensive welfare provisions.
+- I seek to learn from innovative urban policy initiatives which successfully reconcile flexible work arrangements and the digital economy with comprehensive welfare provisions.

-- Third, such study of urban innovations ought to inform policy recommendations for other cities facing similar challenges.
+- Such study of urban innovations ought to inform policy recommendations for other cities facing similar challenges.

 Before joining Glasgow, I pursued my undergraduate studies in economic history and politics at Edinburgh, where I wrote my final dissertation on the prospects for a liberal society on Mars.
 My master's in Vienna focused on international law and economics – culminating in a thesis on the future of Europe’s energy security – and allowed me to work in a national delegation at the United Nations in New York City.

 Due to my multidisciplinary background, I am interested in the interplay between larger technological and structural transformations, urban development in the digital era, and the effects on welfare and social policy.
 If you have a professional or academic interest in the digital nature of work and welfare and wish to discuss any aspects of it, please do not hesitate to get in touch with me.

 - University of Glasgow College of Social Sciences Scholarship

 - COVID-19 PHSMs Research Outcome Conference, Panel 10.1.
 (October 2021), paper presentation: